PacktPublishing/Node-Cookbook-3rd-Ed/11-Optimizing-Performance/content.md

 420k requests in 10s, 9.35 MB read
 ```

-We can see that POST requests have roughly 65% the performance of GET requests when compared to the results from the main recipe.
+POST requests have roughly 65% the performance of GET requests when compared to the results from the main recipe.

 > #### Loading the body from a file ![](../tip.png)
 > If we wish to get our POST body from a file, `autocannon` supports this via the `-i` flag.